eve-spyglass/spyglass/README.md

 ## Running Provi I from Source

 To run or build from the source you need the following packages installed on your machine.
 Most, if not all, can be installed from the command line using package management software such as "pip".
 Mac and Linux both come with pip installed, Windows users may need to install [cygwin](https://www.cygwin.com) to get pip.
-Of course all the requirements also have downoad links.
+Of course all the requirements also have download links.

 The packages required are:
 - Python 2.7.x